Men repairing pickup truck on farm

 Option 2: Debt resolution

 Debt resolution is negotiating with your creditors to lower the amount that you owe.
-With patience and commitment, you could significantly reduce your debt.
+With patience and commitment, debt resolution could help you significantly reduce your debt.
 If you have high debt and are already falling behind on your monthly payments, debt resolution may be a good choice.

 If you can demonstrate to your creditors that you can’t afford to pay off the debt, they may be willing to accept less than the full amount that you owe.